mkrosnow/Insurance_Company_Database/README.md

 - A table linking risks with specific policies.

 ### 5. Roszczenie
-- Stores information about reported claims, such as the event date, registration date, assigned risk, client data, documents, and responsible persons.
+- Stores information about reported claims, such as the event date, registration date, assigned risk, client data, documents, and decision-making workers.

 ### 6. Dokument
-- Contains data about documents related to claims, including the shipping date and barcode.
+- Contains data about documents related to claims, including the sent date and barcode.

 ### 7. Teczka Szkodowa
 - Stores information about inspection companies and bank account numbers associated with claims.